 In 2019 the Future of the Art Market was launched with a significant research report and an Unconference.

-In 2018-2019, Creative United started a significant research project aimed at exploring the the social, economic and technological developments that have impacted the UK Contemporary Art Market in the past 15 years.
-Authored by Lucy Rose Sollitt, The Future of the Art Market Report is the first major study of its kind to be undertaken in the past 15 years.
+In 2018-2019, Creative United started a research project authored by Lucy Rose Sollitt and aimed at exploring the social, economic and technological developments that have impacted the UK Contemporary Art Market.
+It was the first major study of its kind to be undertaken in the past 15 years.

-To coincide with the launch of the Report, Creative United organised the UK’s first Future of the Art Market Unconference on 13 November 2019.
+To coincide with the launch of the Report, Creative United organised the UK’s first Future of the Art Market Unconference on 13 November 2019 at Somerset House.